 The first issue you need to address is which option to choose.
 I recommend you choose the one that you can answer most easily and that will best complement the other information in your primary application and the rest of NYU’s secondary application.

 Option 1.
 The most meaningful achievements are often non-academic in nature.
 Describe the personal accomplishment that makes you most proud.
 Why is this important to you?

 This essay is asking the writer to think about achievements broadly and include experiences that might not be otherwise included in a traditional application.
-Your achievement could be in the arts, sports, community service, or possibly personal arena.
-The focus should be on why this experience was important to you.
+Your achievement could be in the arts, sports, community service, or possibly even personal.
+The focus should be on why this non-academic achievement was important to you.
 You should not write about academic awards or your grades/MCAT scores.
 I also don’t recommend that you write about getting into med school or other academic-type programs.

 Option 2.
 Conflicts arise daily from differences in perspectives, priorities, worldviews and traditions.
 How do you define respect?
 Describe a situation in which you found it challenging to remain respectful while facing differences.

 In this essay, it’s important to focus on a specific situation and be honest about your role.
 There should be a genuine conflict that you sought to resolve rather than circumstances in which you were a relatively passive observer.
 The best essays in this category will show the writer growing and maturing as a result of the conflict.
 Try to write this essay for someone who doesn’t know you well, which will require you to provide detail.
 The situation can come from your academic, professional, or personal life.
 And don’t forget to define “respect.”

 Option 3.
 Describe a situation in which working with a colleague, family member or friend has been challenging.
 How did you resolve, if at all, the situation as a team and what did you gain from the experience that will benefit you as a future health care provider?